MAP® (Measures of Academic Progress®)

 What Tests Are Available?

-Students are assigned to take MAP based on grade level, MAP for Primary Grades (MPG), MAP 2-5, or MAP 6+.
+Students are assigned to take MAP (Measures of Academic Progress) based on grade level, MAP for Primary Grades (MPG), MAP 2-5, or MAP 6+.

 What is The Purpose of the Measures of Academic Progress (MAP) Assessment?